MuqarrabG/Whatsapp-Mockup/Documentation/SprintReport1.md

 ## {Henry's} Progress

-    * This sprint I have design the visual asthetics of the App.
+    * This sprint I have:
+        - design the visual asthetics of the App.
+        - design the logo for the app.
+        - come up with a theme for the app.

     -* 5